 Software Testing Laboratory

-Other research centers housed in the department Center for Computational Epidemiology and Response Analysis Center for Information and Computer Security Net-Centric Software and Systems Center.
+Other research centers housed in the department include the Center for Computational Epidemiology and Response Analysis, the Center for Information and Computer Security and the Net-Centric Software and Systems Center.

 To learn more about our research centers and laboratories, visit our website.

 Departmental application deadlines are Jan.
 15 for the fall semester and Sept.
 15 for the spring semester.